ralvarezmar/2019-tfg-ruben-alvarez/README.md

 ### Week 1

-- Cloned [Álvaro Paniagua](https://github.com/RoboticsURJC-students/2018-tfg-alvaro_paniagua) repository and emulated.
+- Cloned [Álvaro Paniagua](https://github.com/RoboticsURJC-students/2018-tfg-alvaro_paniagua) repository and emulated it.
 While it was working I did some test:

   - First test: